aarnav2425/bmi/readme.md

-use npm install next to use the app in ternimal before launching
+#use npm install next to use the app in ternimal before launching
+# the npm run dev